**Below are some helpful tips, terms, and information that can help to better the life of you rabbit!**

 Click Here for a water bottle that we recommend.

 For food, there are as many varieties of food as there are different bunnies!
 Be sure to choose one that isn’t too high in protein but is high in fiber.
 Also make sure that the food doesn’t have any pieces of corn or any kind of seeds in the mix!
-Rabbits also need lots of veggies in their diet as well as pellets. (see below – good and bad veggies for rabbits)
+Rabbits also can have veggies in their diet as well as pellets. (see below – good and bad veggies for rabbits)

 Click Here to see the food that we use.